pra85/wordpress-css-optimization/docs/README.md

 ---

 **Note:** The plugin creates short CSS URLs by using a hash index.
-This means that the first concatenated stylesheets will have the filename `1.css`.
+This means that the first concatenated stylesheet will have the filename `1.css`.
 The CDN option with CDN mask enables to load the stylesheets from `https://cdn.tld/1.css` resulting in the shortest URL possible.

 When you use automated concatenation and the content of stylesheets change on each request, the hash index could grow to a big number.
 You can reset the hash index from the admin bar menu under `CSS Cache`.
 When you clear the CSS cache, the hash index is reset to 0.